 Purchases must be over $100 in total.
 Offer applies to Standard Delivery Service only.
 Use code RUDOLPHFS at checkout to claim free delivery.
 Subject to availability.
 Omlet Inc. reserves the right to withdraw the offer at any point.
 Omlet cannot take responsibility for third party supplier delays such as courier service.
 Offer is only valid on full priced items and cannot be used on existing discounts or in conjunction with any other offer.
 Free delivery is only valid for US customers exc Alaska and Hawaii.
 Free delivery ends at midnight on the 13th of December 2018.

-This entry was posted in Promotions on December 13th, 2018 by sammorley
+This entry was posted in Offers and Promotions on December 13th, 2018 by sammorley

 These delicious Apple and Cinnamon Dog Cookies are a great Christmas treat for your pooch this festive season, and they’re healthy!